ufal/npfl129/labs/faq.md

   In both cases, you can update your checkout by running `git pull` while in it.

-- _How to merge the course repository with your modifications_
+- _How to merge the course repository with your modifications?_

   If you want to store your solutions in a branch merged with the course repository, you should start by